smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-21-choropleths.markdown

 4. Simplify the shapefile and save it to geojson
 5. Intro to choropleth libraries
 6. Prepare the data (e.g. banding cuts etc.)
-7. Two main choropleth libraries
+7. The leaflet library
+8. The rdatamaps library
-8. Lesson learned
+9. Lesson learned

 First step of course is to get adequate shapefiles.